isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1446.md

 ---
-title: 'Mastercam Software Version 2023'
+title: 'TERRA EMAIL PROTECTION Version 1.0'
 permalink: /productivity-solutions-grant/solutionrepo/solution1446
 ---

-## Mastercam Software Version 2023
+## TERRA EMAIL PROTECTION Version 1.0

 ## Overview

 **Description**

-Mastercam CAD/CAM software is used to translate Computer-Aided Design (CAD) to manufacturing workpieces with Computer-Aided Manufacturing (CAM) on CNC machines.
-Mastercam provides a complete solution from the start of design to the production lines, manufacturing parts with precision and efficiency.
+TEP is multi-layered, cloud-based email security for all organisations.
+It provides businesses with one-stop email security and protection from known and zero-day variants, including protection against Business Email Compromise (BEC) aka. "email impersonation", email content control against data leakages, viruses, phishing, spam, ransomware, etc. TEP will be a great addition to the existing Endpoint Protection technology and propel your organisation towards a higher level of protection.

 ## Solution Packages Option(s)